What of life but fleeting romance

-An ‘FYI’ update of what’s been happening over the past 50 million years or so…
+An update of what’s been happening over the past—I don’t know—50 million years or so.

 From whence came the Great Sea Scorpions.

-Birds were next, as scales gave way to feathers and smaller creatures that had adapted better to the lower temperature now inherited the earth; and they stayed to keep their eggs warm!
+Birds were next, as scales gave way to feathers and smaller creatures that had adapted better to the lower temperature now inherited the earth.
+These guys hung around to keep their eggs warm.

-As feathers evolve into fur and two legs four, animals develop the ability to retain the baby inside until it is matured.
-Importantly, these primitive mammals have a social/educational relationship with their young as useful information is passed on and developed instead of every individual starting from instinctual scratch.
+Feathers evolve into fur, two legs into four: and animals develop the ability to retain the baby inside until it is matured.
+These primitive mammals preserved a social and educational relationship with their young such that, for the first time, useful information could be passed on and developed rather than each individual starting from an instinctual scratch.

-Reference: The No-Nonsense Guide to World History.
-New Edition, 2011.
-Chris Brazier.
-New Internationalist.
+Brazier, Chris.
+The No-Nonsense Guide to World History.
+New Edition.
+New Internationalist, 2011.